 We provide legal services to the homeless and disabled veteran population of South Florida.
 Read More.

 View more photos of our clinic in action on Flickr.

 See full In the News listing.

-Educating Tomorrow's Lawyers (ETL)
+Educating Tomorrow's Lawyers

-Our Clinic has been recognized by ETL - an organization dedicated to facilitating innovation and reform in legal education.
+We are recognized by ETL - an organization dedicated to facilitating innovation and reform in legal education.
 Read More.

 National Center for Medical-Legal Partnership (NCMLP)

 NCMLP, a project of the GW University School of Public Health and Public Health Services' Department of Health Policy, has recognized our clinic's medical-legal partnership.
 Read More.

 Access to Justice Clinical Course Project (A2J Clinic Project)

 Our clinic is one of 6 law school clinics chosen to participate in and create a course kit.
 Read More.